Wildlife, Yellowstone National Park

 Favorite thing: As you tour the park by car watch out for any places where other cars have stopped – especially where you least expect it.
 That’s a very good sign that something interesting is happening, usually involving wildlife.
 We were thrilled to see this young grizzly on one such occasion.
 A park ranger was keen to move the traffic along but I managed to grab this shot before we had to drive on.
 Another time I was less fortunate – we saw a magnificent elk just by the road but before I could point the camera the woman in the car in front decided she’d get out – and of course the elk fled.

 Favorite thing: If you have spent much time in a large city, you are familiar with traffic jams.
 Well, in Yellowstone National Park you may experience a Buffalo Jam.
 In September when we were in the park we were in two buffalo jams.
 Luckily we were in the front, I say luckily, because these can last for quite a while, and at least we could enjoy watching them as we crept along.
-What happens is that a group of buffalo decides that the best route of travel is the road; you are now stuck behind them until they decide to vacate this route.
+What happens is that a group of bison (often called buffalo) decides that the best route of travel is the road; you are now stuck behind them until they decide to vacate this route.
 The jam can be a large herd, or only one animal.
 The first jam that we were in was only 3 bulls, but they had our lane closed off.
-We couldn’t pass for a couple of reasons; first you would have to CRAWL past them, as they can suddenly lurch in front of you.
-Secondly the people in the other lane were only thinking of themselves, and their interest in looking at the buffalo.
+We couldn't pass for a couple of reasons; first you would have to CRAWL past them, as they can suddenly lurch in front of you.
+Secondly the people in the other lane were only thinking of themselves, and their interest in looking at the bison.
 So in this lane people would actually stop, stare, and take a photo before slowly moving on.
-Because of this the other lane was piled up with stop and go traffic, so even if you wanted to try creeping around them you couldn’t.
-The next jam we were in was a herd of around 75 buffalo, again taking up our entire lane, and causing stop and go traffic in the on coming lane as people stopped for their photos.
-So if you are in the front, just try to enjoy the view, as the buffalo move at their own pace.
+Because of this the other lane was piled up with stop and go traffic, so even if you wanted to try creeping around them you couldn't.
+The next jam we were in was a herd of around 75 bison, again taking up our entire lane, and causing stop and go traffic in the on coming lane as people stopped for their photos.
+So if you are in the front, just try to enjoy the view, as the bison move at their own pace.
 If you are in the other lane, remember that if you stop you are just adding to the effects of the jam.
 If you are way behind, you will probably wonder what is happening, and this may be your cause, and if you are lucky you will eventually be able to see what is causing the slow traffic.

 American Bison, also known as Buffalo are so prevalent in the park you may start to take them for granted.
 When you see people stopped on the side of the road you generally are curious, when you find out it is Bison they are stopping to see your response may be "Oh just more Buffalo..."